The 8 Best Credit Cards That Offer Hotel Free Night Certificates

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Forget about piling up points or earning status.
-One of the best reasons to open and carry a co-branded hotel credit card is that many offer a free night certificate.
+Forget about piling up points or earning elite status.
+One of the best reasons to open and carry a co-branded hotel credit card is that many come with an annual free night certificate.

-Each year when you renew your card, you'll earn one of these certificates to use for a free one-night stay at many hotels within that chain.
-Oftentimes, these certificates alone are worth far more than what you're paying in annual fees for the card.
-And some hotel chains even allow you to put some more points toward your booking to cover a more expensive property.
+Each year you renew your card, you'll earn one of these certificates to use for a free, one-night stay at many hotels within that chain.
+Often, these certificates alone are worth far more than what you're paying in annual fees for the card.
+And some hotel chains even allow you to top off your certificate with additional points to cover higher-end properties.

-But these hotel free night certificates are not created equally.
+But here's the thing: Not all hotel free night certificates are created equally.
 Each hotel chain – and their specific credit cards – has different rules that will affect how you can take advantage.
 But play your cards right, and these free night certificates can easily make keeping these cards in your wallet worth it each and every year.

 World of Hyatt Free Night Certificates